Llanrug: Education

 There is a primary school for pupils aged between 4 and 11 situated in the village called Ysgol Gynradd Llanrug.
-260 pupils were enrolled at the school in 2022.
+253 pupils were enrolled at the school in 2023.
 There is also a secondary school for pupils aged between 11 and 18 called Ysgol Brynrefail.
-There were 805 pupils enrolled at the school in 2022.
+There were 805 pupils enrolled at the school in 2023.
 The school serves Llanrug and other surrounding villages including Llanberis, Penisarwaun, Waunfawr, Deiniolen and Bethel.

 Welsh language

 According to the United Kingdom Census 2021, 86.0 per cent of all usual residents aged 3+ in Llanrug can speak Welsh, making it the area that had the second highest percentage of Welsh speakers in Wales.
 The Census also noted that 93.6 per cent of the population could speak, read, write or understand Welsh.

-According to the latest Estyn report in 2015, approximately 90% of pupils in the village primary school came from Welsh-speaking homes.
-In 2020, 86% of pupils in the village's secondary school came from Welsh-speaking homes.
+According to the latest Estyn report in 2023, 86.8 per cent of pupils in the village primary school were from Welsh-speaking homes.
+In 2020, 86 per cent of pupils in Llanrug's secondary school came from Welsh-speaking homes.